Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

-In this section, we propose a method to improve learning the parameter-space critic $\TQ_\qparams$.
+In this section, we propose a method to improve learning the distributions-as-actions critic $\TQ_\qparams$.
 Similar to \cref{eq:q_loss_or_gradient}, the standard TD update for $\TQ_\qparams$ is

-This update, however, does not make use of the sampled action $A_t$, and its relationship to the outcome state and reward.
-One direction to leverage this knowledge is to recognize that the transition can also be used to update the value at alternative parameters $\hat{\TA}_t$.
-This is possible because the action $A_t$ could have been sampled from distributions parameterized by many other $\hat{\TA}_t$.
-As a result, the value at $\hat{\TA}_t$ can be learned off-policy.
+This update, however, does not make use of the sampled action $A_t$ or its relationship to the resulting state and reward.
+If $A_t$ is made observable to the agent, the transition itself can be leveraged to update the value at alternative distribution parameters $\hat{\TA}_t$.
+This is possible because the observed action $A_t$ could have been sampled from distributions parameterized by many such $\hat{\TA}_t$.
+As a result, we can update the critic \emph{off-distribution}, i.e., at distribution parameters different from those used to generate the transition.
+This parallels off-policy learning, but operates over action distributions rather than distinct policies.

 What, then, should we choose for $\hat{\TA}_t$?
 To answer this, we ask: \textit{what properties should the critic have to support effective policy optimization in parameter space?} Our answer is that the critic should provide informative gradient directions that guide the policy toward optimality.
 For MDPs, there always exists a deterministic optimal policy \citep{puterman2014markov}.
 Therefore, we assume the existence of some $\TA_{A^*_t} \in \cTA$, a deterministic distribution corresponding to the optimal action $A^*_t$ for state $S_t$.
 Ideally, the critic should exhibit curvature that points toward such optimal parameters $\TA^*_t$.